 Robbins

-This problem was introduced by Robbins (1980) as a benchmark involving a third-order state constraint:
+The Robbins benchmark problem is a classical optimal control problem introduced by Robbins (1980), involving a third-order state constraint:

 \[x_1^{(3)}(t) = u(t), \qquad x_1(t) \ge 0,\]